vandananar55/COLOR-DETECTION/README.md

 ### Project Description

-In this project, there is logo image from which red coloure is being detected.
+In this project, there is an image of a logo from which red colour is being detected.

 - Initially when we upload the image, we get the image in BGR format.
 - To get the original colours of the image, the image is being converted to RGB format.